Here are a few ways we can support you:

 Guidelines for Teaching Writing and Communication

-Few faculty members receive specific instruction during graduate school about how to teach writing and speaking to their students, and yet it is up to all of us to work together to teach students to communicate effectively within our fields.
+Not all faculty members receive specific instruction during graduate school about how to teach writing and speaking to their students, and yet it is up to all of us to work together to teach students to communicate effectively within our respective fields.
 Caltech's writing center is working on developing new resources for faculty across all disciplines that outline approaches to teaching writing, creating assignments, and offering feedback.
 For now, we can share with you some resources for faculty created by our colleagues at MIT.
+In private consultation, we can connect you with other resources specific to your field.

 Handouts on Writing-Related Topics for Your Students

-If you're looking for handouts to distribute to your students on topics related to academic writing, check out our student Handouts and Resources page.
+If you're looking for handouts to distribute to your students on topics related to academic writing, check out our student resources page.
 If you'd like to recommend the development of a new resource aimed at our students, we'd love to work with you on that--please email us.

 Resources on Fostering Productive Collaboration and Academic Honesty in Student Writing